-The rate variation (α_i) is designed to provide a certain value of nonlinear gain in a beginning for the purpose to overcome the static friction.
+The rate variation $(\alpha_i)$ is designed to provide a certain value of nonlinear gain at the beginning for the purpose to overcome the static friction.
 This rate variation is then decreasing starting from this value and ending at 0 where the steady state response is achieved.
 For better interpretation, it can be elaborated through the following derivation;